telerik/kendo-ui-core/docs/controls/data-management/grid/walkthrough.md

 For more information on the PDF export of the Grid and its limitations, refer to the article on [exporting of the widget in PDF]({% slug exporting_pdf_kendoui_grid_widget %}).

+## Adaptive Rendering

+As of the [Kendo UI Q3 2013 release](http://www.telerik.com/blogs/new-in-kendo-ui-q3-2013), the Grid widget supports adaptive enhancements, such as changes in styling and behavior, to provide consistency to the client device experience.

+To enable the adaptive rendering feature of the Grid, set the [`mobile`](/api/javascript/ui/grid#configuration-mobile) property to `true`, `phone`, or `tablet`.

+When configuring the Grid in terms of responsive web design, it is possible to:
+* Add an adaptive Grid to a Kendo UI mobile application
+* Apply height and positions to parent Grid elements
+* Destroy and adaptive Grid

+For more information on the responsive web design of the Grid, refer to the article on the [adaptive rendering of the widget]({% slug adaptive_rendering_kendoui_grid_widget %}).

 ## Printing

 In most cases, the Grid is not the only content on a page.
 Yet, you might want to print the Grid only.